top of page

 Quick Facts (December 1 Update)

-• More than 70,000 applications received
+• 70,000 to 80,000 applications already received

-• 7,000 seats in the incoming class
+• Approximately 7,500 seats in the incoming class

 • Postponed ED applicants move to Regular Decision, not to EA

-• All early applications receive a three-reader review
+• All applications receive a three-reader review

 Final Thoughts and Guidance for Applicants